mraiser/flow/README.md

 https://youtu.be/5vZKR4FGJyU

 ### Installation
 This repo can be used as a binary or a library.
+I assume if you are using this to develop something and want debug information, you already know how to convert the below instructions from "release" to "debug".
 To compile and use as a binary (on Linux):

     cargo build --release
     sudo cp target/release/flow /usr/bin/flow